ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis-dsp/mdk6.md

 Move cursor over the top level project, and click `Open File` to open the `cproject.yml` file, which defines the build options for the different targets.

-Locate the `Link` settings for the `ARMCM4FP` and `ARMCM55FPMVE` targets, and add the following to the linker options list:
+Locate the `Link` settings for the `ARMCM4FP` and `ARMCM55FPMVE` targets (and any other targets you wish to build), and add the following to the linker options list if not already present:
 ```command
             - --entry=Reset_Handler
 ```